makersacademy/rps-challenge/README.md

 $ rackup

 ```
+... then open `localhost:4567` in a browser and enjoy.

 Progress
 ----

 1. Story 01:
-  * if the user hasn't registered, '/' sends them (via GET) to a registration form
+  * If the user hasn't registered, '/' sends them (via GET) to a registration form
-  * the registration form asks for the user's name and sends it to a '/player' route that:
+  * The registration form asks for the user's name and sends it to a '/player' route that:
     - initialises a new player (Player class instance, singleton pattern)
     - stores the new player's object id in the session
     - redirects back to '/', where the user is recognised and sees their name
-  * the '/' route now looks like this:
+  * The '/' route now looks like this:
   ```
   get '/' do
     if player_stored